warbe-maker/VBA-Component-Management/README.md

 - up-to-date in VB-Projects using them

 One of CompMan's aims is to specifically support Common Components in recognition and management in order to keep them up-to-date in VB-Projects using them.
 For an optimum support CompMan distinguishes between ***hosted*** and ***used*** Common Components, whereby ***hosted*** remains an optional concept when using CompMan.

+#### Pending Release Management
+When a used or hosted Common Component's code is modified and exported the component is registered as _Pending Release_, which is the release of the modification pending to become publicly available in the Common-Components folder.
+Any _Pending Release_ component is available in the Add-Ins menu from where the modification can be release to public one by one once the modification had become final.

 #### The concept of "hosted" Common Components
 Experience has shown than only a dedicated Workbook/VB-Project is appropriate for the development and especially the testing of a _Common Component_.
 It is required for the provision of a comprehensive test environment which also supports regression testing. _CompMan_ supports this concept by allowing to specify a _Common Component_ as being hosted in a Workbook.
 However, practice has shown that a modification or amendment  of a _Common Component_ is often triggered by a VB-Project just using, i.e. not hosting, it. _CompMan_ therefore supports this by keeping a record of which Workbook/VB-Project has last modified it.